How to Build Bigger Shoulders: The Side-Delt-First Guide to Wider, Fuller Delts

 Wider shoulders are a targeting problem, not an effort problem.
 Most people already train the front delt plenty and barely touch the two heads that actually create width and fullness.

-• Rear delts second.
-Reverse flys, face pulls, and 45° incline rows — cheap, high-rep, tacked onto any session.
+- Rear delts second.
+Reverse flys, face pulls, and 45° incline rows — start with a recoverable amount and add work only while quality remains stable.

 Point your effort at the heads that build the shape you’re after, progress them honestly, and give the front delt a rest.
 The frame you want isn’t hiding — it’s just in a part of the shoulder your program forgot to train.